-"No-allowance shooting is simple; give any 19 year old a machine gun, some tracer ammunition, and put him in the front seat of an FE 2b and he'll discover it for himself." - overheard conversation of WWI air gunner
+"No-allowance shooting is simple; give any 19-year-old a machine gun, some tracer ammunition, and put him in the front seat of an FE 2b and he'll discover it for himself."
+WWI air gunner.

 An appreciation of no-allowance shooting is essential to anyone wanting to make sense of the various RAF specifications for new designs of fighter that originated between the two world wars, and yet very little is written about this subject, and what there is often confuses the matter.
 The term "no-deflection" is sometimes used to denote shooting at an enemy aircraft from directly behind and at very close range, so close that no allowance for bullet drop or deflection need be made; that is not the sense of "no-deflection" this web-page is about.

 No-allowance shooting was first discovered by aviators in the early stages of World War One.
 Its early users were the front gunners in pusher biplanes such as the British Fe2b; where the front gun is free to be pointed in any direction that the airframe will allow.
 The principle was then later used by pilots flying aircraft fitted with a "Foster mount" that allowed a machine gun on the top of the wing of a biplane to be swung down into the cockpit to have its ammunition drum changed.
 The Foster mount also allowed the machine gun to be fired at any angle from straight ahead to vertically upwards.
 Aircraft that used the Foster mount included the French Nieuport 17 and the British SE5.
 The most famous user of no-allowance shooting being the British ace Albert Ball VC who flew both the Nieuport and SE5.